Hendrik G. Stoker: Defense of Apartheid

 Stoker takes an honest, albeit idealistic, view of the racial situation in South Africa.
 He states that apartheid is not a comprehensive view of life like, for example, liberalism, but a limited view, which has to do with the unique racial situation regarding the relationship between and the equality of the different races in South Africa.
 In his defense of the good intentions of apartheid, he states quite idealistically that it seeks to lead the blacks to their highest potential of development and at the same time to protect them from "Europeanisation" and "Westernisation" where these influences, in his opinion, will uproot them and will destroy their racial integrity.
 Stoker mentions a number of reasons why the racial situation in South Africa has reached a critical stage, for example the inequality in political and civilizational level that has existed between the white majority group and the black minority group since their meeting at the southern tip of Africa.
 These, as well as cultural differences, resulted in the necessary privileging of the superior group.
 Adjustments had to be made by both groups.
 With the urbanization process of the blacks, the racial question became a racial crisis.
 The crossroads that South Africa came to was the choice that had to be made between integration or differentiation.
 The most likely alternative, as it could be applied according to liberalism in South Africa, would, according to the fear of the majority of whites, lead to integration and assimilation in economic, cultural, political, social and finally biological areas.
 Equality in terms of the individual would, because of the preponderance of numbers of the blacks, threaten the whites' existence by absorbing their living space, gaining political power and gaining control over the determination of their future destiny.
 With the choice of apartheid, the whites wanted to secure their own existence and maintain control over their own future determination and they thought that they could best arrange matters for peaceful coexistence for the other racial groups in the country.

 There are several people today who blame Stoker for this, such as the following quote from the church archive of the Dutch Reformed Church:

 Political and spiritual leaders as well as theologians from the ranks of the church often have the justification that gives the ideology and practice of apartheid a semblance of given acceptability.

+In 1957, Stoker advocated for separate universities for Africans, White, and Coloured people, and for the further extension of apartheid education policies.

+In 1994, J.H. van Wyk wrote an article in which he criticized Stoker for considering the nation as a primary social bond and consequently considered the nation more important than the kingdom of God.